marinakuznetcova/marina.github.io/frontend-dev-svg-toolkit.md

 ---
-title: Front end dev SVG toolkit
+title: Frontend dev SVG toolkit
 ---

 So, imagine (or recall) you're a web developer.
 And you've got another PSD that you are to magically turn into a functioning interface.
 Among other cute stuff you see multiple icons, logos, animations - and you find out that all these nice pics are vector graphics.